polla-fattah/polla-fattah.github.io/_projects/2014-10-01-salahaddin-uni-website.md

 ## Project Description

-Oct-2014 Design and implement Salahaddin University-Erbil website.
+Design and implement Salahaddin University-Erbil's website.
+This website has capability to build personal pages for the staff, manage websites for different colleges and departments as well as publications.